 Tracking monthly recurring revenue is useful for several reasons—it gives you a good picture of how you’re doing overall and it’s helpful in communicating that to stakeholders.
 They want a quick overview, and MRR is a great way to give them just that.
 You can measure MRR by multiplying the average revenue per customer (AR) by the total number of customers (C) you have that month.

 Monthly recurring revenue = Average revenue x # of customers

 Though it’s a powerful one, MRR isn’t the only revenue metric.
-Though they don’t typically fall specifically on the product org, many companies also track a number of other metrics related to customer revenue.
+While they don’t typically fall specifically on the product org, many companies also track a number of other metrics related to customer revenue.
 Annual revenue and monthly revenue are the basics.
 Revenue churn, revenue growth rates, average revenue per customer segment, and average revenue per user are all important business performance metrics that product development teams play a hand in.

+Tip: Track daily goals seamlessly in Range.
 Got 3 minutes?
 Range check-ins were built for fast, effective daily goal-tracking.
 They make it easy to share what you’re focused on and what you’ve accomplished in just a couple of clicks—and link back to docs, tickets, and other reference points for context.
 Prompts help folks know exactly what to share and #tags make goals searchable over time.
 You can even track trends to see when a goal needs attention and steer things back on track.

 Learn how to create, assign, and track all your goals seamlessly with Range